 This course is designed to explore personal and occupational responsibilities of the practicing Medical Assistant.
 Emphasis is placed on interaction between the clinician and the patient, as well as disease pathology through each of the body systems.
 Topics include cardiac disease and disorders, respiratory diseases and disorders, endocrine diseases and disorders, reproductive system disease and disorders, as well as the other body systems.
-Upon completion, students will be able to understand and deal with the complexities of clinician/patient encounters, identify, andunderstand different body system disorders and disorders, and confidently understand and identify different medical procedure terms.
+Upon completion, students will be able to understand and deal with the complexities of clinician/patient encounters, identify, andunderstand different body system disorders and diseases, prioritize patient care interventions based on identification of problem or disorder, and confidently understand and identify different medical procedure terms.
 Student will also be competent in clinical and administrative skills necessary for comprehensive patient care and strengthening professional communications and interactions.
 Upon completion, students should be able to function as an entry-level health care professional.

 This course will be a culminating demonstration of all aspects of the Medical Assisting skills.
 These skills will include direct patient care, clinical vital signs, patient records, appointment scheduling, billing, and coding, therapeutic communication, medical law and ethics, interpersonalskills, patient preparation, laboratory techniques, specimen collection, microbiology, nutrition, and various other clinical procedures as performed by the Medical Assistant.
-The student will also learn the entry-level skills for medical billing and coding, including basic ICD-9 and -10 andCPT codes.
+The student will also learn the entry-level skills for medical billing and coding, including basic ICD-9 and -10 and CPT codes.